uxlfoundation/oneapi-construction-kit/doc/source/cl.md

 the image API functions if there are no devices in the context that support images.
 Types such as `image1d_t` and `sampler_t` will also be unavailable.

-The ComputeAorta CPU device target does support images, but these are emulated in software rather than hardware accelerated, so not performant.
-Other ComputeAorta platform devices may or may not support images.
+The oneAPI Construction Kit CPU device target does support images, but these are emulated in software rather than hardware accelerated, so not performant.
+Other oneAPI Construction Kit platform devices may or may not support images.

 ## Debugging OpenCL kernels